Manada Kadalu: Reception

 Manada Kadalu received mixed to positive reviews from critics, with praise for its philosophical depth, Pranati A S from Deccan Herald noted that the film, while a love story, tries to convey too much, leading to a scattered narrative.
 A Sharadhaa from The New Indian Express appreciated its philosophical undertones but felt it struggled to emotionally connect with the audience.
 Vivek M V from The Hindu highlighted Yogaraj Bhat's collaboration with V. Harikrishna, marking it as a notable aspect of the film.
 Swaroop Kodur from The News Minute described the film as a slow but sure return to form for Bhat, emphasizing its romantic elements.

 The Times of India review by TNN stated that Yogaraj Bhat recreated his signature magic, but only partially, citing inconsistencies in the storytelling.
 Shashiprasad S M from Times Now compared it to Bhat's earlier work Mungaru Male, noting that while not as impactful, it reached a philosophical depth.
 Y Maheswara Reddy from Bangalore Mirror described the film as capturing the "tide and ebb of life," appreciating its thematic exploration.
-Avinash G Ram from Vijaya Karnataka lauded the performances of Sumukha, Anjali, and Anish, crediting Bhat for introducing fresh talent.
+Avinash G Ram from Vijaya Karnataka lauded the performances of Sumukha, Rashika and Anjali, crediting Bhat for introducing fresh talent.